papostolopoulos/tutorials/coins/notes.md

 * These are ways to store your bitcoins.
 The different ways are:
 1. A certain software in your local hard drive (internal or external) -- https://bitcoin.org/en/choose-your-wallet https://blockchain.info/wallet/#/
-** It provides control and anonymity
+  * It provides control and anonymity
-** The coins are stored in the hard drive
+  * The coins are stored in the hard drive
-** Bitcoin-qt is a popular wallet software.
+  * Bitcoin-qt is a popular wallet software.
-** The whole blockchain will need to be downloaded in order to use the wallet.
+  * The whole blockchain will need to be downloaded in order to use the wallet.
 2. Hosted online (cloud)
-** You can access online from anywhere.
+  * You can access online from anywhere.
-** They can act as exchanges.
+  * They can act as exchanges.
 You can buy and sell through their website.
-** Risks: hackers, non-anonymity, the company could default.
+  * Risks: hackers, non-anonymity, the company could default.
-** Information needs to be verified therefore it is not anonymous.
+  * Information needs to be verified therefore it is not anonymous.
-** blockchain.info, coinbase.com
+  * blockchain.info, coinbase.com
 3. Mobile phone wallet.
-** Same like the online hosts but for a mobile phones.
+  * Same like the online hosts but for a mobile phones.
-4. Paper - Write the coins' numbers on paper https://en.bitcoin.it/wiki/Paper_wallet ** This is considered as the safest way of storing coins.
+4. Paper - Write the coins' numbers on paper https://en.bitcoin.it/wiki/Paper_wallet
+  * This is considered as the safest way of storing coins.
 It cannot be hacked.
 There is no connection to the internet.
-** The browser generates a public and a private key or a generator can be downloaded.
+  * The browser generates a public and a private key or a generator can be downloaded.

 ##Bitcoin exchanges
 * You can buy and sell coins with the following ways:
-** Person to Person through physically  meeting someone ** A bitcoin online area.
+  * Person to Person through physically meeting someone or using the appropriate software
+  * A bitcoin online area.

 ##Coinbase
 * Coinbase is an online hosted wallet. https://www.coinbase.com/